 Warm the milk in the microwave until it’s room temperature and slightly warm to the touch (not hot), about 30 seconds.
 Pour the milk into the bowl of a stand mixer and sprinkle on the yeast; whisk lightly to combine.

 Meanwhile, in a separate large bowl, combine the sugar and lime zest.
 For a few seconds, rub the sugar and zest together with your fingers to impart the lime oils into the sugar.
 Add the flours and salt, then whisk dry mixture together.
 Transfer the dry ingredients to the stand mixer and then add the egg, both extracts, and soft butter.
 Using the dough hook attachment, mix the dough on low-speed until combined.
 Increase to medium-speed and continue to mix dough for another 6-8 minutes.
 Stop and scrape down the sides and bottom of the bowl as needed.
-The final dough will be soft and slightly tacky.
+The final dough will be very soft and slightly tacky.
+If the dough appears to be wet and sticky, add 1 Tbsp of additional flour at a time and mix to combine until dough slightly pulls away from the sides of the bowl (the bottom of the dough should still stick to bowl though).
 Transfer the dough to a large bowl and cover the bowl with plastic wrap.
 Set aside in a warm spot on the counter and allow dough to rise until doubled in size, about 30 minutes.

 Meanwhile, prepare a deep fryer with oil and heat to 350F (177C) for frying the doughnuts.
 Or, fill a large heavy-bottomed pot with at least 2-inches of oil and attach a deep fry thermometer to the inside.
 Place a cooling rack onto a large baking sheet for cooling the doughnuts.